joshiemoore/snakehdl/README.md

 ### I/O Operations
 * CONST - `const_bits(val: np.uint | int, bits: int=1) -> BOp`
 * INPUT - `input_bits(input_id: str, bits: int=1) -> BOp`
-* OUTPUT - `output(**kwargs: BOp)`
+* OUTPUT - `output(**kwargs: BOp) -> BOp`
+* BIT - `bit(src: BOp, index: int) -> BOp`

 At compile time, the root of the tree must be an OUTPUT node, and this node's named outputs will be your circuit's outputs.
-Any INPUT leaf nodes will be treated as your circuit's named inputs.
+Any INPUT nodes will be treated as your circuit's named inputs.

+The `BIT` operation is used to select one bit from an n-bit signal.

+The `JOIN` operation is used to combine n 1-bit signals into one n-bit signal.

 ### Combinational Operations
 * NOT - `neg(a: BOp) -> BOp`